What Are Business Rates

 The rating list

 Councils are responsible for displaying the rating list.
 The list is also available online on the Valuation Office Agency homepage.
-This list contains details of all rating assessments in the borough and is available for inspection during normal office hours.
+This list contains details of all rating assessments in the borough.
+During normal office hours you can view the list at the council.

 Business rates revaluation